| Keep it Simple | Better Sound: About Microphones | Wired Microphones | Wireless Microphones |

 Also, if the cable is more than 10 to 15 feet in length, someone must act as a "cable puller" and make certain the cable isn't getting wrapped around the furniture if the speaker and camera operator do move.

 One way around this, of course, is to have the microphone fixed on a stand, with the speakers approaching the microphone.
-This works well when speakers are at a podium, for example.
+This works well when speakers are at a podium, for example, but there's always the risk that the speaker will move away from the podium, thus significantly reducing the effectiveness of the microphone.

 Be sure to use shielded audio cables for your microphones.
 This will cut down considerably on outside interference.
 And if possible, use a headset to listen to the sound coming in from your external microphone.
 Any interference you hear will be recorded by your camera.